Good Omens Season 2: Release Date, Cast, Plot And Everything You Need To Know

 Good Omens Season 2 Expected Plot:

-The season will continue showcasing Aziraphale and Crowley’s friendship.
-In season 1, we found that Crowley had called the big war.
-If this happens, then these buddies would definitely try to stop it.
+The second season will continue showcasing the friendship of Aziraphale and Crowley.
+In season 1 we saw that Crowley had called the next major war.
+If this happens, then these friends would undoubtedly try to stop it.

-Since the publication on which the show is based did not have sequels, it’s hard to say regarding the plot.
-But we could expect the sequel book to explore the roots of delving and their angels within their pasts.
+However, since the publication where the show is based didn’t have sequels, it’s hard to say about the plot.
+But we can anticipate the sequel book to explore the angels’ roots and delving within their pasts.